Bobby Samini: Mitsubishi class action

 Samini served as lead counsel for a Mitsubishi dealership owner with four locations in Southern California in a multimillion-dollar litigation against Mitsubishi Motors North America.
 Among the allegations, the lawsuit alleged that Mitsubishi forced dealerships to stock more cars than could be sold, resulting in millions of dollars in extra finance charges.
 Samini claimed the increased inventory cost his client $10 million and that the "impermissible increases in new car inventory at Cerritos Mitsubishi continue to this day."

+Legal Representation in Student Loan Fraud Case

+In 2025, Bobby Samini defended Angela Kathryn Mirabella, accused of defrauding student loan borrowers of $6 million.
+Prosecutors alleged her company misled borrowers about loan forgiveness services.
+Samini argued the business aimed to help borrowers navigate complex loan systems and faced typical start-up challenges, attributing issues to third-party contractors Mirabella later terminated.
+The case underscored Samini's role in handling high-profile litigation.

 Media appearances

 On-air commentary

 Samini has appeared on multiple national news television programs to provide legal commentary, including Anderson Cooper 360°, NBC's The Today Show with Matt Lauer, and FOX Business Network's Cavuto: Coast to Coast with Neil Cavuto.

 In addition, Samini has appeared as a guest on Good Day L.A., CNN's New Day with Chris Cuomo and Bloomberg Television's Street Smart with Trish Regan.